 - Choose the apps that students use most on mobile—such as Snapchat, YouTube, Instagram & Spotify.

 That first point nicely brings us to thinking about platform choice in general.

-As much as it's crucial to pick the right channels for advertising, it's also important to think strategically about every platform you're putting energy into.
+As much as it's crucial to pick the right channels for digital marketing, it's also important to think strategically about every platform you're putting energy into.

 How to leverage the right platforms for successful higher education marketing:

 - Pay attention to the numbers and direct most of your energy where young people spend their time online.

 - Be creative with your approach, and look for smart ways to integrate new tech (more on this in the "key trends" section below).

 - Wondering what to post about?
 Student and faculty spotlights, alumni updates, photos of campus and event announcements are a great place to start.
 Creating hashtags for your school, departments and clubs can help increase engagement as well.

 3. Build a consistent university brand